This page was updated on 08 January 2021. To view changes, please see page updates

 - important life events identified for which the young person requires ongoing support, for example, completing year 12 or applying to study at university or TAFE.

-In addition, Child Safety will assist young people aged 18 to 24 years, who have been in care, to access the necessary support and services.
+In addition, Child Safety will assist young people aged 18 up to 25 years, who have been in care, to access the necessary support and services.

 When a child in care receives youth allowance or earns a wage